 In the light of the above, while some scholarly attention has focused on developed countries and the emerging economies of Latin America and East Asia, less attention has been devoted to SSA and MENA countries.
-A study on the current climate and future prospects in education, innovation and technology concludes that insofar as the main cultural underpinnings of KEs are concerned (innovation, education and technology), the Arab countries may be on arid grounds but not in a total dessert.
+A study on the current climate and future prospects in education, innovation and technology concludes that as far as the main cultural underpinnings of KEs are concerned (innovation, education, and technology), Arab countries may be on arid grounds but not in a total dessert.
 It further recommends more scholarly research on KE in the sub-region (Bizri, 2009).
-The pressing need for KE policy reform in SSA and MENA countries depends much on trajectories in the convergence process of various KE dynamics.
+The pressing need for KE policy reform in SSA and MENA countries depends much on trajectories in the convergence processes of various KE dynamics.
 The intuition behind this assertion is that blanket policies are more likely to succeed across countries depending on the degree of convergence and time required for full (100%) convergence in KE dynamics.
+Within the framework of this study, convergence will imply the feasibility of common business and macroeconomic policies while, full (100%) convergence will indicate the enforcement of common business and macroeconomic policies without distinction of nationality and locality.

 Given the growing role of KE in the development process, policy makers are more likely today to ask the following questions.
 Are KE dynamics converging within SSA and MENA countries?
 If so, then what are the rates and timing of the convergence processes?
-Answers to these questions could provide relevant policy orientation to the timing, enforcement and standardization KE-oriented policies.
-An additional motivation for this work also draws from the 'East Asian Miracle'.
-Assessing if SSA and MENA countries with low levels in KE dynamics and catching-up their counterparts of higher KE levels could be crucial
+Answers to these questions could provide relevant policy orientation to the timing, enforcement, and standardization of KE-oriented policies.
+An additional motivation for this work also draws on the 'East Asian Miracle'.
+Additional support for the imperative of investigating convergence in KE dynamics is the possibility that, the level of industrial development could be traced to the common ability of East Asian countries to replicate existing technology.
+Some evidence suggests that the 'East Asian Miracle' could have originated from these nations' capacity to absorb, replicate and duplicate foreign innovations which might have contributed to their relatively high growth rates (Tchamyou, 2017).
+Assessing if SSA and MENA countries with low levels of KE dynamics are catching-up their counterparts of higher KE levels could be crucial in the formulation of appropriate policy recommendations.
+In contrast to mainstream research approach which is based for the most part on one or two dimensions of KE, this paper employs all the four components of the World Bank's Knowledge Economy Index (KEI): economic incentives, innovation, education, and information infrastructure.